mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 improvements to state management in the status quo.

-Based on conversations at {{HTTP-Workshop-2019}} and elsewhere, I'd suggest that we have something like agreement on at least two principles:
+Based on conversations at {{HTTP-Workshop-2019}} and elsewhere, I'd suggest that we have something like agreement on at least three principles:

 1. HTTP requests should not carry state along with cross-site requests by default (see Section 8.2 of {{RFC6265bis}}).

 2. HTTP requests should not carry state over non-secure channels (see Section 8.3 of
     {{RFC6265bis}}, and {{RFC7258}}).

+3. Non-secure channels should not be able to infuence the state of securely-transported content (see Sections 8.3, 8.5, and 8.6 of {{RFC6265bis}}).

 With those principles in mind, this document proposes a few changes that seem possible to deploy in the near-term.
 User agents should: